TheAks999/fvtt-loot-sheet-npc-pf1/README.md

 ### Compatibility:
 - Tested with FVTT v0.6.0.

-### Known Issues:
-- Currently can't get back to original prices, especially if percentage is set to 0.
-- If a player has the sheet open when the GM changes the loot type, the player gets an error from FoundryVTT and must reload.
-This happens only the first time the type is changed.
-- When a player has 2 items and give 1 to somebody, the sheet doesn't get updated and still show (2).

 ### Installation Instructions

 To install a module, follow these instructions:

 1. Start FVTT and browse to the Game Modules tab in the Configuration and Setup menu
-2. Select the Install Module button and enter the following URL: https://raw.githubusercontent.com/SvenWerlen/fvtt-loot-sheet-npc-pf1/master/module.json
+2. Select the Install Module button and enter the following URL: https://raw.githubusercontent.com/Almightygir/fvtt-advanced-loot-sheet-pf1/master/module.json
 3. Click Install and wait for installation to complete

 ### Feedback